 Welcome to the Office of Health Literacy

-Welcome to the Office of Health Literacy at the University of Illinois at Chicago.
-Health Literacy is the degree to which individuals have the capacity to obtain, process, and understand basic health information and services needed to make appropriate health decisions.
-It goes beyond health education and individual behavior-oriented communication–addressing the environmental, political, and social factors that determine health.
+- Personal Health Literacy is the degree to which individuals have the capacity to obtain, process, and understand basic health information and services needed to make appropriate health decisions.

 Read more about our ongoing initiatives: